flodhest/Rust2ReactCLI/README.md

 - **TypeScript-Based React App:** Generates a React app using TypeScript, providing strong static typing and improved developer experience.

-- **SPA and Browser Router:** Configures your TypeScript-based React app as a Single Page Application (SPA) with browser routing for seamless navigation.
+- **SPA and Browser Router:** Configures your React app as a Single Page Application (SPA) with browser routing for seamless navigation.

 - **Progressive Web App (PWA):** Sets up a basic service worker to enable Progressive Web App features, enhancing the user experience.